Michael Eriksson

 This leads to fewer men being around than women; and the men that are around are pre-selected for survival.
 Interestingly, the older a man is, the greater the dangers that he has survived, which indicates that (on average) his genes are even more suitable—which could partially explain why women prefer older men (within some limits) even today.

-Further, while more-or-less all (non-sterile) women will be impregnated by someone, the men may undergo further selection by the women.
+Further, while more-or-less all (non-sterile) women will be impregnated by someone, the men might undergo further selection by the women.

 This amounts to a considerably stronger evolutionary pressure on men than on women.